texifter/trust-defender/README.md

-# Trust Defender - A Twitter User Bot Classifier
+# Trust Defender - A Twitter User Classifier

-A collection of scripts used to train and run a classifier to classify Twitter users as potential bots.
+A collection of scripts used to train and run a classifier to classify Twitter users as potential good or bad actors.
-The classifier models are based on Twitter user information and focuses heavily on the user bio description.
+The classifier models are based on Twitter user information and focuses heavily on the user bio description to make determinations.

 -   [Prerequisites](#Prerequisites)
 -   [Environment Setup](#Environment-Setup)